 Travelzoo is essentially selling vouchers to places like the Maldives for really cheap and the best part about it is that they’re fully refundable.
 Make sure you read our latest piece on how Travelzoo works.

 This is another travel bag that I’ve fallen in love with but is a pretty incognito piece of luggage that was released by Victorinox not too long ago.

 The VX Touring is a 2-in-1 where you it has backpack straps so you can carry it on your back but it can also act as a carry-on suitcase.

 Gifts for travellers that can’t travel right now

-This usually makes a great hand sanitizer for when you’re travelling but in 2020 and 2021, this becomes even more important to carry around with you, in the car, and at home.
+This usually makes a great hand sanitizer for when you’re travelling but with the current state of travel, this becomes even more important to carry around with you, in the car, and at home.

 For those that aren’t familiar with Dr. Bronner’s, they make some amazing organic and vegan products.
 The lavender scent is also quite gentle and pleasant.

 Speaking from experience, travel enthusiasts like to keep track of everywhere they’ve been or at least want to be able to see the world to be able to figure out where to go next.

 In our article on the best world map with pins, you’ll find 7 different varieties in different styles that would make epic gifts.

 With so much time spent at home now, the key is to find new ways to relax and leverage things that you might already have.
 Kammok’s Swiftlet helps you do exactly that.